Facebook Twitter RSS Pinterest

 Puerto Rico

 Puerto Rico is a territory of the United States.
-In 2017, the people of Puerto Rico voted on whether to become the 51st state in the Union, and the vast majority of voters said yes.
-In November, 2020, a majority of voters said yes to statehood.
-Puerto Rico was devastated… Continue reading
+In 2012, 2017, 2020, and 2024, the people of Puerto Rico voted on whether to become the 51st state in the Union, and the majority of voters said yes.
+Puerto Rico was devastated by Hurricane Maria in 2017.
+News coverage made… Continue reading

 2 Comments